History of Australia in Timeline

 Australia

-Australia, officially the Commonwealth of Australia, encompasses the Australian continent mainland, Tasmania, and numerous smaller islands.
-Its vast area of 7,688,287 km2 makes it the sixth-largest country globally and the largest in Oceania.
-Notably, it's the flattest and driest inhabited continent.
-Australia boasts exceptional biodiversity, with diverse landscapes and climates ranging from interior deserts to coastal tropical rainforests.
+Australia, officially the Commonwealth of Australia, encompasses the Australian mainland, Tasmania, and numerous smaller islands.
+It is the sixth-largest country globally and the largest in Oceania, covering 7,688,287 km2.
+Known for being the flattest and driest inhabited continent, Australia boasts diverse landscapes and climates, ranging from interior deserts to coastal tropical rainforests, reflecting its megadiverse status.

 1900: Commonwealth of Australia Constitution Act

-In 1900, the name "Commonwealth of Australia" was formalised for the new federation of the six former colonies in the Commonwealth of Australia Constitution Act.
+In 1900, the name "Commonwealth of Australia" for the federation of the six former colonies was formalized in the Commonwealth of Australia Constitution Act.

-Following Federation in 1901, the white Australia policy was strengthened, restricting migration from certain areas.
+Following Federation in 1901, the white Australia policy was strengthened, restricting further migration from certain areas.

 1901: Self-governing dominion